10 Best Ways to Find Influencers (Free & Paid)

 At the end of this process when you want to analyze any influencer's profile, you can use SARAL's free Chrome extension to learn more about them.

-Just click the extension icon, and you'll see information that helps you decide if you want to contact them or not.
+Just click the extension icon, and you'll see metrics of any influencer that helps you decide if you want to contact them or not.

 You can even save influencers in SARAL and email them straight from the platform, without any extra tool.